Shocks without shock capturing: Information geometric regularization of finite volume methods for Navier--Stokes-like problems: Solving the IGR equations with finite volume methods

 \subsection{Discretization of the resulting equation}

 The above-described steps ensure that the PDE solutions remain smooth, enabling the use of higher-order accurate reconstructions, such as the fifth-order accurate ones in \cref{e:reconstruction}.
-The high-order accuracy of the reconstructions allows use of the straightforward Lax--Friedrichs Riemann solver while incurring little numerical diffusion.
+The high-order accuracy of the reconstructions allows using the straightforward Lax--Friedrichs Riemann solver while incurring little numerical diffusion.
+Because IGR solutions are smooth at the scale $\sqrt{\alpha}$, the left/right interface mismatch satisfies $\|\bU_R - \bU_L\| = O((\Delta x / \sqrt{\alpha})^5)$.
+Thus, the LF dissipation term is also $O((\Delta x / \sqrt{\alpha})^5)$ and can be controlled by an appropriate choice of $\sqrt{\alpha}$.
 Numerous time integrators are available for the resulting semi-discretization.
 Strong-stability-preserving Runge--Kutta schemes perform well in practice~\cite{gottlieb2001strong}; we use them for the numerical experiments in \cref{section:results}.